They say that you can’t step in the same river twice.

 The night seemed to drag on endlessly as I put pen to paper and finger to knob inside the studio.
 My last dream sequence was filled with such creative energy that it impelled me to discharge it.
 Scattered fragments of ideas from many years of blood, sweat and tears shed together flashed through my mind like strobe lights painting a Jackson Pollock.
 I could not even begin to fathom putting them all together on my own.
 Because I never had to.

-Here had been the place where we worked out all of our music together.
+Here had been the place where we worked out all of our music together, one idea excited by the other’s to trigger a fusion reaction whose potential was without limit.
 But now I have to get used to composing alone.
 He always elevated all of my greatest ideas even further, and turned even my worst ideas into works of genius.
 Now, every note I write without him feels like a mistake.
 How will I ever know if I am anything apart from him?

 I touched a single lit match to the very last wick in the house, watching its embers flare up into a lonely bulwark against the enveloping embrace of resignation that had already engulfed the rooms around me.
 It kept alive the memory of the hope for myself that I discovered inside these walls many evenings ago.
 I never gazed once down at any of the instruments I was playing, for I knew if I did, I would lose sight of the light of the candle, and with it, all of my hope.